Top 5 Things to Consider When Buying a Pillow

-Back Sleeper: If you sleep on your back, your head and neck need minimal support.
-A pillow that’s too dense might push your head too far forward and possibly over extend your neck.
-So opt for a low to medium-density pillow or a contour pillow that supports the neck while keeping the body aligned.
+If you sleep on your back, your head and neck need minimal support.
+A pillow that’s too dense might push your head too far forward and possibly overextend your neck.
+Opt for a low- or medium-density pillow or a contour pillow that supports the neck while keeping the body aligned.

 The size of your pillow will greatly affect your sleep quality.
 When the pillow complements your bed size, it looks great and provides support no matter how much you move in your sleep.
 The three most common pillow sizes are standard, queen, and king.
 Bed pillows are usually made to complement standard bed sizes.
 For example, a king size pillow measures 20 inches by 36 inches so that two king size pillows will match the 72-inch width of your king bed.
 Choose a pillow size by first determining your bed size.
 See the chart below for suggested pillow measurements.

-Memory Foam: Memory foam is a type of firm, moldable foam originally developed by NASA.
-It was initially created for space travel safety, and has since become a household favorite in pillows, mattresses, and other cushions.
+Memory foam is a type of firm, moldable foam originally developed by NASA.
+It was initially created for space travel safety and has since become a household favorite in pillows, mattresses, and other cushions.
 Memory foam molds very precisely to the body, giving custom support to relieve pressure points.
-Side sleepers benefit the most from memory foam pillows, since the material easily adapts to provide the right level of support.
+Side sleepers benefit the most from memory foam pillows since the material easily adapts to provide the right level of support.

-There are four levels of pillow firmness: soft, medium-soft, firm, and very firm.
+There are four levels of pillow firmness: soft, medium soft, firm, and very firm.
 The softest pillow with the most give is a feather pillow, which is flexible and collapsible enough to suit most sleeping styles.
-The most firm pillow is memory foam, a heavy and moldable option ideal for neck and shoulder support.
+The firmest pillow is memory foam, a heavy and moldable option ideal for neck and shoulder support.